 Q. How is the lottery conducted?
 The lottery is conducted when the number of applicants exceeds the number of seats available for any grade level.
 A computer-generated, random lottery is run in order to determine who is offered a seat at the school in accordance with pre-approved guidelines.
 The online system generates the list of applicants that are to be awarded seats and an ordered wait list.
 Applicants applying to grades with zero open seats will be entered into the lottery to determine the number on the waitlist.

 Q. What if my child is not selected for the initial lottery process?
-Students that do not receive a seat in the lottery are placed on the waiting list for the school year applied for.
+Students who do not receive a seat in the lottery are placed on the waiting list for the school year applied for.
 The wait lists remain active for the school year applied until September 29 for grades 9-12th and until January 31 for grades PK-8th.

 Q. If I applied for my child but my child did not get awarded a seat, do I need to re-apply every school year?
 The application you submit is for a specific school year only, therefore previous submitted applications and waitlists are not considered.
-Applications and waitlist do NOT roll over for the following school year.
+Applications and waitlists do NOT roll over for the following school year.
 Families interested in future school years must submit a new application during the new application period for the following school year.